koirand/git-zoo/README.md

 git-zoo
 ===

-This tool adds animals emoji in git commit message.
+This tool adds the emoji of animals in your git commit message.
 Let's make commit log a zoo.

 ## Feature
 - Supports both `git commit` and `git commit -m` commands.